Cluster sets training method - how and when to use in your workouts

 6x 2 clusters might be easy and fun on a trap bar deadlift, but for back squats, going with 4x 3 clusters is probably more appropriate; this would be 33% less walkouts required for the same number of reps.

-Do the maths on total cluster duration
+Do the maths on total cluster set workout duration

 It’s also a good idea to do the maths on how long a cluster protocol is actually going to take, it might seem shorter on paper, but 10x 2 with 60 seconds will still be 10 minutes of rest, maybe 5x2 with 60seconds will be the better approach?
 Be sure to practice your new clusters with some easy sets or map them out on paper to see how the session will actually play out.
 Refer to the chart used earlier in this blog post showing the time cost and spacing of different cluster set protocols.